 But with $10,000 or more to invest, you can qualify for some hybrid advisors.
 At that point, start asking yourself how important it is to you to be able to speak with a human advisor.
 Some investors sleep easier at night knowing they have the option to call up a human advisor and talk about their finances.
 Others couldn’t care less.

-Also, ask yourself whether you just need help choosing investments, or if you want help with long-term planning too.
-A robo-advisor can choose and manage investments for you, but they can’t work with you to create a retirement plan, for example.
+Also ask yourself whether you just need help choosing investments, or if you want help with long-term planning too.
+A robo-advisor can choose and manage investments for you, but it can’t work with you to create a retirement plan, for example.

 Don’t be afraid to pay a separate financial planner by the hour.
 Ultimately, investment advising and financial planning are two separate, if related, disciplines.
-You can use a robo-advisor to manage your investments and sit down with a financial planner every few years to discuss your long-term financial planning and goals.
+You can use a robo-advisor to manage your investments and pay an hourly fee to sit down with a financial planner every few years to discuss your long-term financial planning and goals.

 Robo-Advisors and Hybrid Advisors to Consider